mshahid538/mshahid538/README.md

 ## Hi there 👋

 Welcome to my GitHub profile!
-I'm **Muhammad Shahid**, a passionate and experienced **Software Engineer & AI Developer** and **Full-Stack, Generative AI, Agents & Tooling** specializing in cutting-edge technologies like **AI, Machine Learning, Large Language Models (LLMs), GPTs, OpenAI, Gemini, and DeepSeek**.
+I'm **Muhammad Shahid**, a passionate and experienced **Software Engineer & AI Developer** proficient in **Full-Stack, Generative AI, Agents & Tooling** and specialized in cutting-edge technologies like **AI, Machine Learning, Large Language Models (LLMs), GPTs, OpenAI, Gemini, and DeepSeek**.
 I’m dedicated to building intelligent solutions that simplify and enhance human life.

 ---